grigby-udacity/pdsnd_github/README.md

 by submitting a pull request with a detailed description of the proposed changes. describe the purpose of change or addition and indicate how the changes were tested.

+Your pull request / changes will be reviewed by one of the persons in charge of maintaining this project.